KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **Misc.Estimate_TendonStiffness**: array with names of muscle from which tendon stiffness will be estimated.

-   - **lb_kT_scaling**: lower bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.
+   - **Misc.lb_kT_scaling**: lower bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.

-   - **ub_kT_scaling**: upper bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.
+   - **Misc.ub_kT_scaling**: upper bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.

-   - **Estimate_OptimalFiberLength**: array with names of muscle from which optimal fiber length will be estimated.
+   - **Misc.Estimate_OptimalFiberLength**: array with names of muscle from which optimal fiber length will be estimated.

-   - **lb_lMo_scaling**: lower bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.
+   - **Misc.lb_lMo_scaling**: lower bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

-   - **ub_lMo_scaling**: upper bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.
+   - **Misc.ub_lMo_scaling**: upper bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

-   - **lb_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.
+   - **Misc.lb_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.

-   - **ub_lTs_scaling**: upper bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.
+   - **Misc.ub_lTs_scaling**: upper bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.

 #### Optional input arguments for SolveMuscleRedundancy

 Related to flow control:

-   - **MRSbool**: boolean to select whether you want to solve the generic muscle redundancy problem.
+   - **Misc.MRSbool**: boolean to select whether you want to solve the generic muscle redundancy problem.
 This will be used as initial guess in the parameter optimization (default = true).

-   - **ValidationBool**: boolean to select whether you want to solve the validation muscle redundancy problem (default = true).
+   - **Misc.ValidationBool**: boolean to select whether you want to solve the validation muscle redundancy problem (default = true).

-   - **PlotBool**: boolean to select whether you want to plot lots of output information of intermediate steps in the script.
+   - **Misc.PlotBool**: boolean to select whether you want to plot lots of output information of intermediate steps in the script.

 Related to parameter optimization:

-   - **Coupled_TendonStiffness**: array with names of muscle from which tendon stiffness will be coupled.
+   - **Misc.Coupled_TendonStiffness**: array with names of muscle from which tendon stiffness will be coupled.
 This means that the generic tendon stiffnesses of these muscles will be scaled with same variable.

-   - **Coupled_fiber_length**: array with names of muscle from which optimal fiber length will be coupled.
+   - **Misc.Coupled_fiber_length**: array with names of muscle from which optimal fiber length will be coupled.
 This means that the generic fiber lengths of these muscles will be scaled with same variable.

-   - **Coupled_slack_length**: array with names of muscle from which the optimal slack length will be coupled.
+   - **Misc.Coupled_slack_length**: array with names of muscle from which the optimal slack length will be coupled.
 This means that the generic tendon slack lengths of these muscles will be scaled with same variable.

 Related to weights in objective function:

-   - **wlM**: cost function weighting factor for 'tracking fiber lengths' term.
+   - **Misc.wlM**: cost function weighting factor for 'tracking fiber lengths' term.

-   - **wEMG**: cost function weighting factor for 'tracking EMG' term.
+   - **Misc.wEMG**: cost function weighting factor for 'tracking EMG' term.

-   - **wA**: cost function weighting factor for minimizing effort.
+   - **Misc.wA**: cost function weighting factor for minimizing effort.

-   - **wTres**: cost function weighting factor for minimizing reserve actuator contribution.
+   - **Misc.wTres**: cost function weighting factor for minimizing reserve actuator contribution.

-   - **wVm**: cost function weighting factor for minimizing muscle fiber velocities (term mainly for regularization of the optimization).
+   - **Misc.wVm**: cost function weighting factor for minimizing muscle fiber velocities (term mainly for regularization of the optimization).

 Related to lowpass filtering of input data:

-   - **f_cutoff_ID**: cutoff frequency for the butterworth recursive low pass filter applied to the inverse dynamics data (default is 6 Hz).
+   - **Misc.f_cutoff_ID**: cutoff frequency for the butterworth recursive low pass filter applied to the inverse dynamics data (default is 6 Hz).

-   - **f_order_ID**: order of the butterworth recursive low pass filter applied to the inverse dynamics data (default is 6).
+   - **Misc.f_order_ID**: order of the butterworth recursive low pass filter applied to the inverse dynamics data (default is 6).

-   - **f_cutoff_LMT**: cutoff frequency for the butterworth recursive low pass filter applied to the muscle tendon lengths from the muscle analysis (default is 6 Hz).
+   - **Misc.f_cutoff_LMT**: cutoff frequency for the butterworth recursive low pass filter applied to the muscle tendon lengths from the muscle analysis (default is 6 Hz).

-   - **f_order_LMT**: order of the butterworth recursive low pass filter applied to the muscle tendon lengths from the muscle analysis (default is 6).
+   - **Misc.f_order_LMT**: order of the butterworth recursive low pass filter applied to the muscle tendon lengths from the muscle analysis (default is 6).

-   - **f_cutoff_dM**: cutoff frequency for the butterworth recursive low pass filter applied to the muscle moment arms from the muscle analysis (default is 6 Hz).
+   - **Misc.f_cutoff_dM**: cutoff frequency for the butterworth recursive low pass filter applied to the muscle moment arms from the muscle analysis (default is 6 Hz).

-   - **f_order_dM**: order of the butterworth recursive low pass filter applied to the muscle moment arms from the muscle analysis (default is 6).
+   - **Misc.f_order_dM**: order of the butterworth recursive low pass filter applied to the muscle moment arms from the muscle analysis (default is 6).

-   - **f_cutoff_IK**: cutoff frequency for the butterworth recursive low pass filter applied to the inverse kinematics data (default is 6 Hz) when performing the muscle analysis to compute muscle-tendon lengths and moment arms.
+   - **Misc.f_cutoff_IK**: cutoff frequency for the butterworth recursive low pass filter applied to the inverse kinematics data (default is 6 Hz) when performing the muscle analysis to compute muscle-tendon lengths and moment arms.

-   - **f_order_IK**: order of the butterworth recursive low pass filter applied to the inverse kinematics data (default is 6).
+   - **Misc.f_order_IK**: order of the butterworth recursive low pass filter applied to the inverse kinematics data (default is 6).

 Related to transcription:

-   - **Mesh_Frequency**: number of mesh interval per second (default is 100, but a denser mesh might be required to obtain the desired accuracy especially for faster motions).
+   - **Misc.Mesh_Frequency**: number of mesh interval per second (default is 100, but a denser mesh might be required to obtain the desired accuracy especially for faster motions).

-<<<<<<< HEAD
 Related to nominal parameters model:

-   - **kT**: vector with normalized tendon stiffness for the selected muscles.
+   - **Misc.kT**: vector with normalized tendon stiffness for the selected muscles.
 The order should correspond to *Misc.MuscleNames_Input*.
 The default value is 35 and a lower value corresponds to a more compliant tendon.
 The default value will be used when left empty.
 An example is provided in section *Example Gait10dof18m* to set a different stiffness to the Achilles tendon.

-   - **Set_kT_ByName**: cell array to set the tendon stiffness.
+   - **Misc.Set_kT_ByName**: cell array to set the tendon stiffness.
 The first column is a string wit the name of the muscles, second column is the normalised tendon stiffness.

->>>>>>> 05c9876f1095cd64d265a5817d5383574c2c4561

 ## Output arguments